 Seven days to a healthier you

-If you’re ready to make yourself a priority, take this 7-day Self-Care challenge.
+If you’re ready to make yourself a priority, but aren't sure where to start, try this 7-day Self-Care challenge.
 Consider it a new daily medicine—don’t miss a dose!
 Side effects may include increased well-being, happiness, love, and gratitude.
 (Remember: Self-care looks different for everyone.
-Take it one day at a time, discover your style, and build on your skills as you go!)
+Take it one day at a time, discover your style, and build on your skills as you go.)

 Day 1: Manage your time